dshess/shutdl/README.md

 to generate html files to recreate a low-poly on-disk version of the share site.
 This is intended to be a quick way to let you browser around to verify that everything worked, it's not really setup to be served over the Internet.
+It is a good idea to glance over it to make sure all the images were downloaded fully.

 ---